USA Travel Guide

 Tipping is standard practice in the US.
 Those working in service industry jobs are paid a low wage with the expectation that tips will make up the shortfall.
 Most of the time 10% is the bare minimum, so where you can afford it and where you've received good service a higher tip is always appreciated.

 There's no federal ban on smoking in public in the US (federal means at a country level rather than at a state level) so smoking laws vary state by state.
-26 states currently ban smoking in enclosed public places but there are a variety of exceptions so if you're unsure then this article is a good starting place.
+29 states currently ban smoking in enclosed public places but there are a variety of exceptions.

 In many ways hiring a car in the USA is essential as most places are designed around using a car.
 In the bigger cities there are public transport networks like the Metro but once you get out of the city a car can become a necessity.